 This information from Lexicomp® explains what you need to know about this medication, including what it’s used for, how to take it, its side effects, and when to call your healthcare provider.

-- A health problem called cytokine release syndrome (CRS) is common with this drug.
-Sometimes, this can be severe or deadly.
-Most of the time this happened within 7 days after getting this drug.
-However, you will need to watch for signs for at least 4 weeks after getting this drug.
-Get medical help right away if you have signs like change in how much urine is passed; chest pain; confusion; signs of low blood pressure like dizziness or passing out; fast or abnormal heartbeat; feeling tired or weak; fever or chills; headache; trouble breathing; or severe muscle or joint pain.
+- A severe health problem called cytokine release syndrome (CRS) has happened with this drug.
+Sometimes, this has been life-threatening or deadly.
+Get medical help right away if you have signs like chills; confusion; dizziness; fast or abnormal heartbeat; chest pain; change in how much urine is passed; feeling tired or weak; fever; headache; passing out; rash; swelling; trouble breathing; severe muscle or joint pain; severe upset stomach, throwing up, or diarrhea; or wheezing.

 - Do not take this drug if you have an infection or any inflammation.